appuio/docs/services/02_general_concepts.rst

 Gitlab CI
 ^^^^^^^^^

 Gitlab CI is a continuous integration solution that is provided by the popular Git repository manager Gitlab.
 It is seamlessly integrated into the repository management functionality, which makes its usage very convenient.
 The downside is that it is only usable if Gitlab is used for repository management.
-If you use GitHub or similar, you will need to find another solution (Travis CI etc.).
+If you use GitHub or similar, you will need to find another solution (Jenkins, Travis CI etc.).

 To use Gitlab CI, simply create a **.gitlab-ci.yml** with job definitions and store it in your source repository.
 Gitlab CI will automatically execute your pipeline on any changes to the codebase.

-We will see some examples for using Gitlab CI in the chapters about the Webserver and API services.
+We will see some examples for using Gitlab CI in the chapters about the **Webserver** and **API** services.

 **Relevant Readings / Resources**